maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     10 DIM A(100),B(10,10),C$(5)

 This dimension statement sets up two arrays: a vector from 0...100, a matrix 0...10,0...10, and a string vector 0...5.

+#### Variations:

+Some dialects, like Sinclair and TRS-80, allow only a single variable per `DIM`.

+Enterprise IS-BASIC allows the `TO` keyword to define the upper and lower limits of the array.
+For instance, `DIM A(10 TO 20)` defines an array with 11 entries, from 10 to 20 instead of 0 to 10.

 <!-- TOC --><a name="goto-and-go-to"></a>
 ### `GOTO` and `GO TO`